wxsd-sales/instant-connect-launcher/README.md

 ```

 ## License
 All contents are licensed under the MIT license.
-Please see `LICENSE` for details.
+Please see [license](LICENSE) for details.

 ## Disclaimer
 <!-- Keep the following here -->